salrashid123/gcp-adc-tpm/README.md

 You can see why here in the protocol itself in [AIP-4111: Self-signed JWT with Scopes](https://google.aip.dev/auth/4111).
 Basically service account authentication involves locally signing a JWT and using that directly as an  `access_token`.

-What this repo offers is a way to generate the JWT while the RSA key is embedded on a TPM and then use it to issue GCP `access_tokens`
+What this repo offers two way to generate the JWT while the RSA key is embedded on a TPM and then use it to issue GCP `access_tokens`

+#### ServiceAccount Key

 This repo also allow you to embed an mTLS certificate into a TPM for use with [GCP Workload Federation with x509 certificates](https://cloud.google.com/iam/docs/workload-identity-federation-with-x509-certificates) where the private key is either